ideaconsult/Toxtree.js/README.md

 ```
 jToxKit.initKit(element)
 ```
 The actual kit initialization procedure - it determines the kit that need to be used relying on `data-kit` option and creates a new instance, passing the `element` as kit's root.
+It is automatically invoked for kits, not marked as `manualInit`, however it can be called from the JS code for such kits and all initialzation and configuration procedure goes as needed.

 ```